History of the Jews in Łódź: Second Polish Republic

-Between the two world wars, the Łódź community was active not only in the field of education but also in the broader field of culture and various ideological movements: books were published in Hebrew and Yiddish, mainly in the fields of rabbinic literature, commentary and Hasidism, but also poetry and prose files.
-The most famous Lodz poet was Itzhak Katzenelson, who lived in Lodz from 1896 to 1939 when he escaped the city.
-He founded the Habima Hebrew Theater in Lodz.
+In the Interwar period, during the existence of the Second Polish Republic, the Łódź community was active not only in the field of education but also in the broader field of culture and various ideological movements: books were published in Hebrew and Yiddish, mainly in the fields of rabbinic literature, commentary and Hasidism, but also poetry and prose files.
+The most famous Łódź poet was Itzhak Katzenelson, who lived in Łódź from 1896 to 1939 when he escaped the city.
+He founded the Habima Theatre in Łódź.
 In 1939, with the outbreak of World War II, he fled to Warsaw.
 He devoted himself to literary activity in the Warsaw ghetto and even led a dramatic troupe in the ghetto.
 In 1943 he was sent to the Vital detention camp in France, and from there to Auschwitz, where he was murdered.
-In addition, daily newspapers, weekly magazines and periodicals in Yiddish and Hebrew appeared in Lodz.
+In addition, daily newspapers, weekly magazines and periodicals in Yiddish and Hebrew appeared in Łódź.